Sammaye/mongoglue/README.md

 The keys within the nested array whose key is the behaviour name represent class properties.

 Note: behaviours have no requirement to extend from `\mongoglue\Behaviour` provided you have the functions in your own file as well.

+Note: A behaviours event hooks into the model will be run before your own, so tghe `Timestamp`s `beforesave()` hook will run before your own in model one.